frapplecat/moonup/README.md

 ![Balsamiq mobile wireframe screenshots](readme-images/mobile-wireframe.png)

 # Website Features
 I wanted to keep a nice and clean layout.
-I removed some headings from my original wireframes as I though it looked to busy on the page, especially when I started resizing to mobile screen sizes.
+I removed some headings from my original above the fold section wireframes as I thought it looked too busy on the page, especially when I started resizing to mobile screen sizes.
 I chose a colour scheme that complemented the lunar theme with whites and greys mainly but with a yellow, from the occasional yellow moon, to add a pop of colour and interest.
 This signature colour could be easily changed to suit any unusual lunar activity throughout the year e.g. when there's a blue or red moon.

 ![colour scheme change screenshot1](readme-images/blue-moon-example.png)
 ![colour scheme change screenshot2](readme-images/blood-moon-example.png)